Your Software PM Mentor

 Never do that!
 The practice shows that the most trivial changes bring the most severe problems.
 Always follow the following approach when you get a change request.

 2. Assess the impact.
-It means that you need to assess impact to all aspects of a project.
-Scope, time, costs, risks, human resources, quality, etc. And you do this analysis in regards to the existing constraints.
+It means that you need to assess the impact on all aspects of a project.
+Scope, time, costs, risks, human resources, quality, etc. And you do this analysis in regard to the existing constraints.

 3. Identify Options.
 It may be as simple as just adding activity.
-Or it may have a significant impact of the whole project plan.
+Or it may have a significant impact on the whole project plan.
 But the constraints may still stay the same.
 For example, a deadline or budget cannot be changed in any way.
 In this case, you need to develop possible options.
-It may include compressing or fast tracking schedule, dropping off parts of scope, adding better or more resources, etc. These options will have pros and cons.
+It may include compressing or fast-tracking the schedule, dropping off parts of the scope, adding better or more resources, etc. These options will have pros and cons.
 But in most cases, it is you who makes the call.

 5. Get approval from customer.
 If it is applicable, you need to get a buy-in from the client.
 It is his extra money, resources, and time we may need to get.